We Explain the Entire Process to Start a Business in Singapore

 - shareholders etc.

-An entrepreneur will need this profile for bank account opening, licences application and so on.
+An entrepreneur will need this profile for bank account opening, licenses application and so on.

 After the company incorporation process, you can now proceed to open a bank account in Singapore.